Hammer Mill at Dobřív: Reconstruction

 In 2011 the iron-mill completed a major repair of the water drive at cost of 11 million CZK.
 Aged deposits of mud caused the water to stand in the drive and the technical equipment of the hammer mill was out of order.
 Therefore, it was necessary to completely mud about 900 meters long drive and solidify the banks.

 In 2017 the West Bohemian Museum in Plzeň has received financial support (10 millions CZK) from the Integrated Regional Development Fund for the national monument revitalization.
 The project, scheduled for 2018-19, will restore the technical equipment, some dating from the 19th century.
 The permanent exposition on the history of the iron-mill, but also on the history of mining and processing of iron ore in the Brdy region will be expanded as well.
 Both activities date back to the 14th century, when the Rosenberg family founded the first smelters here.

 Recognition

-The hammer mill is a remarkable technical monument of this type with full equipment proving the original handicraft production commemorating the 500-year tradition of metallurgy in the Brdy region.
+The hammer mill is a technical example of this type with full equipment proving the original handicraft production commemorating the 500-year tradition of metallurgy in the Brdy region.
 It was declared a cultural monument in 1958 and a national cultural monument in 2010.
 It has been part of the Dobřív village monument zone since 1995.

 In 2010 the Czech National Bank issued a 2500 CZK commemorative gold coin as part of the Industrial Heritage Sites series.
 The coin was designed by Jaroslav Veselák.